This Week In Energy News: 12 Stories You Need To See

-A roundup of the week's most newsworthy energy industry press releases from PR Newswire, including investments in lithium, solar, and portable power.
+(MENAFN- PR Newswire) A roundup of the week's most newsworthy energy industry press releases from PR Newswire, including tips to prepare for possible power outages.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.
 Continue Reading

 PR Newswire Weekly Energy Press Release Roundup, Sept.
-4-8, 2023.
-Photo provided by American Battery Technology Company.
+11-15, 2023.
+Photo provided by Seadronix.

-American Battery Technology Company Receives Contract for $57M Grant fromDOE for Construction of Commercial-Scale Lithium Hydroxide Refinery

-The receiving of this grant contract award marks a major milestone in the commercialization of ABTC's Tonopah Flats Lithium Project, which is designed to provide commercial-scale quantities of low-cost, low environmental impact, domestic critical mineral lithium hydroxide needed for the U.S. clean energy transition.
-Fidelis New Energy selects Battelle Carbon Services as its Subsurface Contractor for Carbon Capture and Sequestration in Support of the Mountaineer GigaSystemTM Hydrogen Project in West Virginia

 Read more of